-- Group formats with 2 variations: Focus Group and Workshops gathering groups of main actors of the Reshape Universe. - Interviews with main actors of the Reshape Universe (the online tool will be used to process the interviews). - Voluntary individual participation through the prototype's online tool, which features detailed presentation of the 4D methodology as well as questionnaire and a scalable surveying tool.
+- Group formats with 2 variations: Focus Group and Workshops gathering groups of main actors of Reshape Universe. - Interviews with main actors of Reshape Universe (online tool will be used to process the interviews). - Voluntary individual participation through the prototype's online tool, which features detailed presentation of the 4D methodology as well as questionnaire and a scalable surveying tool.

-Each of these steps are described in more detail in this report.
+Each of these steps are described in more detail in this report at the methodology annex.

-The methodology is based on 4D Fluxonomy theory developed by Lala Dehenzelin and on the evaluation prototype developed by the Fair Governance Evaluation sub-group in partnership with FARO - Learning Community during the RESHAPE process as one of its main tools.
+The methodology is based on 4D Fluxonomy theory developed by Lala Dehenzelin, who has contributed to the report and evaluation, and on the evaluation prototype developed by the Fair Governance Evaluation sub-group in partnership with FARO - Learning Community during the RESHAPE process as one of its main tools.